Floorp-Projects/Floorp/js/src/doc/build.rst

     ac_add_options --target=aarch64-linux-android

-- Then compile as usual with `mach compile` with this `MOZCONFIG` file.
+- Then compile as usual with `mach build` with this `MOZCONFIG` file.

 Running jit-tests on Android
 ----------------------------